Address

 Are those features all good?
 Yes, they are.

 Are they all necessary?
-Each of them carries certain value.
+Each of them carries a certain value.

 Are they all critical to your initial idea?
 No.